faustbrian/laravel-paddle/DOCS.md

 ### Vendor Application Identifier

-The `PADDLE_VENDOR_APP` environment variable is not directly by used by Paddle but a value for internal purposes to separate your application data.
+The `PADDLE_VENDOR_APP` environment variable is not directly used by Paddle but a value for internal purposes to separate your application data.
 You might have multiple applications and subscriptions on a single Paddle account to keep your accounting simpler but Paddle itself has no easy way of separating and filter data based on the origin.

 For example you could have 5 SaaS applications and you have a customer with the email `john@doe.com` on all of them.
 Now if you would list invoices from Paddle you could end up with mixed up invoices from multiple applications.
 To solve this issue you can use the `PADDLE_VENDOR_APP` environment variable and set it to something like `PADDLE_VENDOR_APP=myapp`.
 This will ensure that listed invoices and incoming webhook data belong to the correct application.